A roundup of Italy's 'Scripta Scelera' raids - Freedom News

 What happens next

-Solidarity actions with the accused are ongoing with events being organised for September 22nd.
+Solidarity actions with the accused are ongoing, with events organised for September 22nd.

 Solidarity Fund account details: